Peter Attia's Longevity Protocols: What He Tests & What It Costs

 Protocol #4: Continuous Glucose Monitor (CGM)

-Attia was recommending CGMs for non-diabetics before it was mainstream.
-Wearing one for 2–4 weeks shows you how your blood sugar responds to specific foods, exercise, sleep, and stress — data that a single fasting glucose snapshot can't capture.
+Wearing one for 2–4 weeks shows how your blood sugar responds to food, exercise, sleep, stress.
+Fasting glucose snapshot can't capture this.

 Search CGM providers in Austin →